Birding · River/Creek · Views

 The first mile of the run from Blyth Park is a mile up singletrack trail.
 I would suggest trail shoes for this part.
 The rest of the run is wide dirt path under power lines so there is enough room to run w/ a group.
 A tricky part is finding your way over I-405 but once you do, it is really quite easy.
 This set of rolling hills makes for a great training run and definitely will work your legs.

-The most popular section of this trail begins at what is known as Heart Attack Hill, just by Redhook Brewery coming off of the Sammamish River paved trail, and ends just before the very steep descent to Sammamish Valley (approximately 7 miles).
+The most popular section of this trail begins at what is known as Heart Attack Hill, coming off of the Sammamish River paved trail, and ends just before the very steep descent to the Snoqualmie Valley (approximately 7 miles).

 The surroundings are residential, semi-wooded valley and some densely-wooded sections.
 You also get a good mix of sun and shade on this trail.
 You'll see a lot of woodland birds as well!